You can use vMotion to perform a live migration of NVIDIA vGPU-powered virtual machines without causing data loss.

 During the stun time, you are unable to access the VM, desktop, or application.
 Once the migration is completed, access to the VM resumes and all applications continue from their previous state.
 For information on frame buffer size in vGPU profiles, refer to the NVIDIA Virtual GPU documentation.

-The expected VM stun times (the time when the VM is inaccessible to users during vMotion) are listed in the following table.
-These stun times were tested over a 10Gb network with NVIDIA Tesla V100 PCIe 32 GB GPUs :
+The expected VM stun times (the time when the VM is inaccessible to users during vMotion) and the estimated worst-case stun times are listed in the following tables.
+The expected stun times were tested over a 10Gb network with NVIDIA Tesla V100 PCIe 32 GB GPUs:

 |Used vGPU Frame Buffer (GB)||VM Stun Time (sec)|